-Should my child still go to their childcare or education setting if they test positive for Covid?
+Should my child still go to school if they test positive for Covid?

 No. From 1 April, anyone with a positive COVID-19 test result will be advised to try to stay at home and avoid contact with other people for five days, which is when they are most infectious.
 For children and young people aged 18 and under, the advice will be three days this is after the day of testing.

-All settings should have in place baseline infection prevention and control measures that will help to manage the spread of infection:
+We have infection prevention and control measures in place that will help to manage the spread of infection:

-- Ensuring all eligible groups are enabled and supported to take up the offer of national vaccination programmes including COVID-19 and flu.
+- Ensuring all eligible groups are enabled and supported to take up the offer of national vaccination programmes.

 - Ensuring occupied spaces are well-ventilated and let fresh air in.